 To keep your creative juices flowing, bear in mind some of these helpful ideas.
 Plus, you can get inspired by checking out this list of the best street photographers.

-Shadows and silhouettes are the essential elements in street photography.
+Shadows and silhouettes are essential elements in street photography.
 They’re mystical and captivating, yet familiar and common.
+This technique is very often used in playground photoshoot ideas.
 You can find attractive shapes and shadows anywhere in a city.
 Plus, they disguise the individuals you’re photographing so they can remain anonymous.

 Often, street photography focuses on people, but the surroundings are no less critical.
 Just like adding people, including buildings and other elements into your street photos provides context and depth, making your images more meaningful and dramatic.